esnet/grafana-esnet-networkmap-panel/docs/development.md

 When running it as a Docker container using docker-compose, the `docker-compose.yaml` file already maps the generated dist directory to the correct location.

 Mapping only needs to be done once.
-Restart Grafana or the container after mapping is complete.
+Restart Grafana after mapping is complete.

 4. Build the project once using `make dev`.
 This will create source maps permit setting of breakpoints in Chrome Debugger during development.